TadaTeruki/name-engine/README.md

 ### About the English and US place name data for the examples

-For English and US place name data, some symbols are added for better separation.
+For English and US place name data, some symbols are added for better results.
 - [1] Spaces are replaced by `+` and treated as independent syllables.
-- [2] For the syllable with capital letter, an asterisk `*` is added at the beginning of the pronunciation to become the first syllable of the place name or the next syllable of `+`.
+- [2] For the syllable with capital letter, an asterisk `*` is added at the beginning of the pronunciation to become the first syllable of the name or the next syllable of `+`.
 - [3] For the pronunciation of the previous syllable of `+`, an asterisk `*` is added at the end of the pronunciation to become the previous syllable of `+`.

 **Example**